The Professor is back: Cubs' Kyle Hendricks recapturing championship form

 CHICAGO -- The hand-wringing has been going on for a few days now.
 What is wrong with the Chicago Cubs?
 When will the defending champs finally show up?

-After beating the Cincinnati Reds 7-5 on Wednesday, the Cubs are back over .500.
+After they beat the Cincinnati Reds 7-5 on Wednesday, the Cubs are back over .500.
 It's just a starting point for a team that finished 45 games over .500 a season ago.
-But as we wait for this year's club to find its rhythm, one player seems to be already recapturing his championship form.
+But as we wait for this year's club to find its rhythm, one player seems to be recapturing his championship form.
 That would be righty Kyle Hendricks, the Professor.

-"His last outing in Colorado was pretty good, as well," Cubs catcher Miguel Montero said after Hendricks mostly baffled the Reds.
+"His last outing in Colorado was pretty good as well," Cubs catcher Miguel Montero said after Hendricks mostly baffled the Reds.
 "Even the [velocity] was picking up.
 It was good to see.
 He's just doing a great job right now."

 Hendricks looked anything but professorial during a rocky three-start stretch to begin his season.
-He had a 6.19 ERA during those starts, a stark contrast to his 2016 season in which he led the majors with a 2.13 ERA.
+He had a 6.19 ERA during those starts, which was a stark contrast to his 2016 season, in which he led the majors with a 2.13 ERA.
 His ragged start kept his numbers inflated for a while, but now he has eased his way back into Professor mode.

-"That was classic Kyle, right there," Cubs manager Joe Maddon said.
+"That was classic Kyle right there," Cubs manager Joe Maddon said.
 "He was really good.
 Velocity was up.
 You saw the bad takes, the bad swings.
 Contact wasn't as hard."

-Despite a fierce wind out of the south that bent the trees outside of Wrigley with a bit of violence, Hendricks held the Reds to two runs over six innings on Wednesday before departing with 107 pitches under his belt.
+Despite a fierce wind out of the south that bent the trees outside of Wrigley with a bit of violence, Hendricks held the Reds to two runs over six innings Wednesday before departing with 107 pitches under his belt.
 Hendricks allowed a homer to Zack Cozart because Cozart always homers at Wrigley Field, but after working out of some early jams, Hendricks got stronger as he progressed.

-Hendricks retired 10 of the last 11 batters he faced, allowing only a walk, and didn't allow a hit after the third.
+Hendricks retired 10 of the last 11 batters he faced, allowing only a walk, and he didn't allow a hit after the third.
 The Reds' swings grew increasingly feeble as he navigated the Cincinnati lineup for a third time.
 That's vintage Hendricks, the one we remember from last year.

 "I got stronger in the later innings," Hendricks said.
 "I felt much better, much more under control.
 Getting stronger as the game goes on, that's always a good sign."

-Over his last five outings, Hendricks has a 1.82 ERA, with 25 strikeouts against 11 walks.
-The Cozart home run was just the second he has given up during this stretch.
+Over his past five outings, Hendricks has a 1.82 ERA with 25 strikeouts against 11 walks.
+The Cozart home run was just the second that Hendricks has given up during this stretch.
 He gave up four homers in those first three starts.
-But the best evidence of the Professor's return is this: According to True Media, Hendricks' well-hit average allowed during his past five starts is .133; during the first three starts, it was .290.
+But the best evidence of the Professor's return is this: According to True Media, Hendricks' well-hit average allowed in his past five starts is .133; in his first three starts, it was .290.
 He led the majors in that metric a season ago at .089.
 Soft contact is the name of his game.

-While Hendricks' average velocity still hasn't fully returned to last season's level, it is trending upwards.
-That's good news for any control pitcher, but especially one like Hendricks, who relies so heavily on a changeup that gets better with every mph he can muster from his hard stuff.
+Although Hendricks' average velocity still hasn't fully returned to last season's level, it is trending upward.
+That's good news for any control pitcher, but it's especially good for one such as Hendricks, who relies so heavily on a changeup that gets better with every mile per hour he can muster from his hard stuff.

 According to Statcast data from baseballsavant.mlb.com, Hendricks averaged 84.1 over the first three innings.
-Over his final three frames, it was 85.4 mph.
-That was enough to get the normally implacable Professor pumped up.
-Sort of.
+Over his final three frames, that was 85.4 mph.
+That was enough to get the normally implacable Professor pumped up -- sort of.

 "I talked to him afterward, and he was really excited," Maddon said.